top of page

 Leading Through Complexity: Coaching and Strategy for Project Managers

-Emotional intelligence also emerged as a critical skill, with many noting that while logic can persuade, empathy and active listening often achieve deeper engagement.
+Emotional intelligence also emerged as a critical skill.
+Many noted that while logic can persuade, empathy and active listening often achieve deeper engagement.
 Ultimately, a shared vision acts as the North Star, guiding teams through uncertainty towards successful outcomes.

 Bridging Projects and Business Strategy